Day Trip Itinerary: New Iberia

 Jane's Seafood & Chinese

-Jane's Seafood & Chinese has been previously recognized by the The Daily Iberian's Best of the Teche for their po' boys, boiled seafood and gumbo.
-This casual family friendly environment not only offers the best boiled and fried seafood in town, but you'll also find a variety of Chinese dishes including their famous fried rice.
+Jane's Seafood & Chinese has been previously recognized by The Daily Iberian's Best of the Teche for their po'boys, boiled seafood and gumbo.
+This casual family-friendly environment not only offers the best boiled and fried seafood in town, but you'll also find a variety of Chinese dishes including their famous fried rice.

 Landry’s Cajun Seafood & Steakhouse

-Landry’s Cajun Seafood & Steakhouse is located in a rustic, Cajun-style home off Jefferson Island Road.
-The fine dining Cajun menu includes everything from crawfish bisque to crabmeat au gratin, frog legs and “Louisiana Festival” seafood dinners.
+Landry’s Cajun Seafood & Steakhouse is located in a rustic, Cajun-style home off Jefferson Island Road and features live Cajun music on Friday and Saturday night.
+The Cajun menu includes everything from crawfish bisque to crabmeat au gratin, frog legs and “Louisiana Festival” seafood dinners.